mialkin/docs/frontend/node-js.md

 #### `devDependencies`

 The [↑ `devDependencies`](https://docs.npmjs.com/cli/v10/configuring-npm/package-json#devdependencies) property specifies those packages in the `package.json` file that you need only for project development purposes.

+### Packages

+#### `eslint`

+[↑ ESLint](https://eslint.org) is a tool for identifying and reporting on patterns found in ECMAScript/JavaScript code

+#### `eslint-config-next`

+The [↑ `eslint-config-next`](https://nextjs.org/docs/app/building-your-application/configuring/eslint) package includes everything you need to have an optimal out-of-the-box linting experience in Next.js.

+#### Babel

+[↑ Babel](https://babeljs.io) is a JavaScript compiler.

+Babel is mainly used to convert ECMAScript 2015+ code into a backwards compatible version of JavaScript in current and older browsers or environments.

+### Scope

+A [↑ scope](https://docs.npmjs.com/cli/v9/using-npm/scope) is a way of grouping related packages together, and also affect a few things about the way npm treats the package.